-In Data pipeline we treat data as events, Data Processing components can listen to events, as data hits those events, the process kick starts automatically, these processes then publish the output to another event.
+In the Data Pipeline plugin, we treat data as events, Data Processing components can listen to events, as data hits those events, the process kick starts automatically, these processes then publish the output to another event.
 This allows data engineers to chain the process and build large data flows.